10: The Driver CPC module 4 practical safety demonstration test

 As per chapter one

-In an effort to create a more relaxed and informal atmosphere during the test, examiners are encouraged to introduce themselves and use the candidate’s first name, provided there’s no objection.
+In an effort to create a more relaxed and informal atmosphere during the test, examiners and assessors are encouraged to introduce themselves and use the candidate’s first name, provided there’s no objection.

 The following is a useable example: